pmdanton/lemurnet-webapp/README.md

 # lemurnet-webapp
-A simple Flask webapp to deploy LemurNet with TensorFlow.js Ready to use with Heroku.
+A simple Flask webapp to deploy LemurNet with TensorFlow.js, ready to use with Heroku.
+Check it out on https://www.lemurnet.org/